xinsys/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 - 18F has a number of licenses to **User Interface Engineering (UIE)&rsquo;s video library.** To access it, add your name to [this spreadsheet](https://docs.google.com/a/gsa.gov/spreadsheets/d/1CGl5gBdFhKQ3aFdvv67KGLa21xj-WFp6whRF9XGU-B0/edit#gid=0).
 Then log in [here](http://aycl.uie.com/).

 - [Safari Books Online](https://www.safaribooksonline.com) provides online access to 30,000 books and videos about programming, UX design, leadership, project management, content strategy, agile development, and more.
-To request access, email [18fsoftware@gsa.gov](mailto:18fsoftware@gsa.gov) and cc: your supervisor.
+To request access, email [18fsoftware@gsa.gov](mailto:18fsoftware@gsa.gov).